DikshaDeswal/Engagae-22_Project/README.md

 # Future Enhacement
 - Get data of number of clicks on individual webpages and analyse to find the hot topics of interest among customer
 - user that data for customer classification to show cars of customer interest
-- Also use the data to preict the right time to lauch the right combination of specifications in need at market
+- Also use the data to predict the right time to lauch the right combination of specifications in need at market

 ## Installation
 ### Requirements